- 360+ million excellent images

 |Includes Editor Pro||✓||✗|

-Both options also grant you access to over 1.7 million new images, videos, and music tracks that are being uploaded every week, as well as licensing that keeps you legally protected and free from copyright issues.
+Both options also grant you access to over 1.7 million new images, videos, and music tracks that are uploaded every week, as well as licensing, which keeps you legally protected and free from copyright issues.

-You can start and stop your subscription at any time by simply turning the renewal feature on or off.
-Importantly, if you decide to end your commitment early, a plan price adjustment will apply.
+You can start and stop your subscription at any time by turning the renewal feature on or off.

-On-demand packs are the best choice for you if you don’t need stock photo regularly as they come with no commitment.
-Therefore, you can purchase a pack and use the downloads whenever you want, within one year since the purchase.
+On-demand packs are the best choice for you if you don’t need stock photos regularly, because you don’t pay a subscription each month.
+Therefore, you can purchase a pack and use the downloads whenever you want, within one year from the purchase.

-You can choose among packs of 2, 5 or 25 images – starting at $29, and $9.16/image; however, if you need an Enhanced license the prices get a lot higher.
+You can choose between packs of 2, 5 or 25 images – starting at $29 and $9.16/image.
+However, if you need an Enhanced license the prices get a lot higher.

 |Pack size||Standard license||Enhanced License|

-Not unlike subscriptions, image packs will also be auto-renewed when you run out of downloads or when they expire.
-Of course, you can simply deselect this service on the order summary page or in your account settings.
+Like subscriptions, image packs will also be auto-renewed when you run out of downloads or when they expire.
+Of course, you can deselect this service on the order summary page or in your account settings after the purchase.